On this page

 sample_rate = target_sr

-scipy.signal.resample uses the Fourier method: it transforms the signal into the frequency domain via FFT, truncates or zero-pads the frequency components to match the target length, and then transforms back via inverse FFT.
-This preserves all frequency content below the Nyquist limit of the target sample rate (8kHz for 16kHz sampling), producing higher-quality results than simple linear interpolation.
+scipy.signal.resample uses the Fourier method: it transforms the signal into the frequency domain via FFT, truncates or zero-pads the frequency components to match the target length, and transforms back via inverse FFT.
+This preserves all frequency content below the Nyquist limit of the target sample rate (8kHz for 16kHz sampling), producing better results than linear interpolation.

 model = current_app.whisper_model